chronologic/ethereum-alarm-clock/docs/claiming.rst

 The Problem
 -----------

-To understand the claiming mechanism it is important to understand the problem it solves.
+The claiming mechanism solves a very important problem contained within the incentive scheme of the EAC.
+It's best to provide an example first then go into the specifics of the solution later.

-Consider a situation where there are two people Alice and Bob are competing to execute the same request.
+Consider a situation where there are two people, Alice and Bob, competing to execute the same request.
 The request will issue a payment of 100 wei to whomever executes it.